chetbox/place/README.md

 ## Deployment

-All merges to `master` are deployed automatically to [place.chetbox.com](https://place.chetbox.com) from Travis CI using Firebase CLI tools.
+All merges to `main` are deployed automatically to [place.chetbox.com](https://place.chetbox.com) from Travis CI using Firebase CLI tools.